The effective giving pledge

 The number isn't arbitrary.
 It's calibrated to be ambitious enough to feel meaningful but sustainable enough to maintain for decades.

 Above the threshold of sacrifice.
-Research by Gneezy, Gneezy, Nelson and Brown (2012, Journal of Economic Behavior & Organization) found that charitable commitments below 2-3% of income don't generate the identity shift needed for long-term behaviour change.
+A small, occasional donation rarely changes how you see yourself.
+A standing commitment large enough to show up in your monthly budget tends to.
 At 10%, giving becomes part of who you are, not just something you do occasionally.
 The commitment is large enough to reshape spending habits.

 Below the threshold of hardship.
 For most people earning above median income in developed countries, 10% doesn't require lifestyle sacrifice.
 It requires budget adjustment.
 You eat out slightly less frequently.
 You buy fewer things you don't need.
 You drive a slightly older car.
 The UK median income after tax is roughly £31,000.
 Giving £3,100 per year is meaningful, but it doesn't prevent you from paying rent, raising children, or saving for retirement.